-III.D.
+IV.D.
 Alternative Operating Scenarios [40 CFR 71.6(a)(9) and 40 CFR 71.6(a)(3)(ii)]

-Engine Replacement/Overhaul
+Gas- Fired Engine Replacement/Overhaul

-- 1. Replacement of a permitted engine with an engine of the same make, model, horsepower rating, and configured to operate in the same manner as the engine being replaced, and which satisfies all of the provisions for Off Permit Changes, including the provisions specific to engine replacement, shall be considered an allowed alternative operating scenario under this permit. - 2.
-Any emission limits, requirements, control technologies, testing, or other provisions that apply to engines that are replaced under this Alternative Operating Scenarios section shall also apply to the replacement engines.
-A replacement engine shall be considered a new unit and thus subject to the initial compliance testing required by Section II.C and all other conditions applicable to the engine. - 3.
-Replacement of an existing permitted engine with an engine subject to 40 CFR part 60, subpart IIII is not allowed under this alternative operating scenario.
+Replacement of an existing permitted engine with a new or overhauled engine of the same make, model, horsepower rating, and configured to operate in the same manner as the engine being replaced, and which satisfies all of the provisions for Off Permit Changes (Section V.Q. of this permit), including the provisions specific to engine replacement, shall be considered an allowed alternative operating scenario under this permit.

+Any emission limits, requirements, control technologies, testing or other provisions that apply to engines that are replaced under this Alternative Operating Scenarios section shall also apply to the replacement engines.